Island hopping on the Aeolian Islands

 Guided hikes on Stromboli

+You can meander freely around the lower slopes of Stromboli up to about 400 metres altitude.
 Because of safety reasons and the constantly changing activity, you can only go to the top with a guided hike.
-These are available between the end of March and the end of October.
-The hike takes about 5 to 6 hours return, including some 45 minutes at the top.
-The groups usually leave around 4 or 5 o’clock in the afternoon.
-You will get to the top just before sunset and walk back down most of the way in the dark.
+These are usually available between the end of March and the end of October.
+The hike takes about 5 to 6 hours return, including 45 minutes at the top.

 Lava shapes on the lower path of Stromboli, Italy.

-Lava shapes on the lower path.
+Lava shapes on the lower path of Stromboli.

 Essential stuff